Joh. Enschedé

 Royal Joh.
 Enschedé (Koninklijke Joh.
-Enschedé) is a printer of security documents, stamps and banknotes based in Haarlem, Netherlands.
-Joh.
-Enschedé specialises in print, media and security.
+Enschedé) is a printer of security documents, stamps and banknotes based in Haarlem, Netherlands - it specialises in print, media and security.
 The company hosted the Museum Enschedé until 1990 and has branches in Amsterdam, Brussels and Haarlem.

+On 17 April 2023, Authentix announced that it had completed the acquisition of Joh.
+Enschedé.

 History

 The company was founded in 1703, when Izaak Enschedé registered with the Printers Guild in Haarlem.

 Joh.
 Enschedé has long been associated with the printing of banknotes; the company printed the "Robin" (Roodborstje), the very first Dutch banknote, in 1814.
 Since then, Joh.
 Enschedé has printed the banknotes of the State of the Netherlands.
 In 1866, after the death of Johannes Enschedé III, Joh.
 Enschedé sold the family's book collection and began printing stamps.

 Typefounding

 Enschedé began manufacturing type in 1743 after purchasing the foundry of Hendrik Wetstein, and the foundry soon became the most important part of Enschedé’s business.
 The famous punch-cutter Joan Michael Fleischman was employed there in the eighteenth century.

 Its type business flourished throughout the eighteenth and nineteenth centuries, and in the twentieth century the foundry achieved widespread international acclaim through the design and production of types of Jan van Krimpen.

 During the foundry type era, Enschedé types were distributed in the United States by Continental Type Founders Association.